lichess-org/external-engine/README.md

   check it.

 * Analysis is resource intensive.
-Be sure to put limits on CPU and memory usage and inforce them, in order for your system to stay responsive.
+Be sure to put limits on CPU and memory usage and enforce them, in order for your system to stay responsive.

 * Network connections can be interrupted.